-As far as the MFT results, we clearly need to improve instruction so as to result in better scores.
+Goal 1: As noted above, we expect the FCI scores to continue to improve in Fall 2009.
+Dr. Martell has had a history of success in this area, and we are hoping that will continue next year.
+In the 2008-2009 AY, we focused more of our efforts on training our students to deal with multiple-choice tests, as they will see on the GRE (for example).
 The MFT is designed to correlate with the Physics subject section of the GRE, so not only does it measure our students against nationally established baseline, but it also relates to their ability to get into graduate school.
-The poor results on the MFT are likely a result of the pedagogical approach we take in our courses - it's the only multiple choice test they see all year, as we focus on problem solving and integration of knowledge.
+In prior years, the MFT was the only multiple choice test they saw all year, as we focus on problem solving and integration of knowledge.
 Our improvement plans include two things - a series of voluntary tutoring sessions for students planning on taking the GRE, so we can focus on individual students' particular deficiencies and prepare them for the test, as well as the integration of some multiple-choice questions, taken from GRE practice books and similar texts, into each advanced course, including instruction on how to approach the questions.
-We strongly believe that the problem-based approach produces stronger physicists; however, the GRE (and similar tests) is a necessary hurdle for students interested in advanced study, and our data indicates that we are not preparing them adequately.
+We strongly believe that the problem-based approach produces stronger physicists; however, the GRE (and similar tests) is a necessary hurdle for students interested in advanced study, and our data now indicates a significant improvement in their performance on the MFT.
+We have not had the success we've expected so far, and this year we will expand our efforts to include instruction on how to approach these sorts of exams in our upper level courses.

 Goal 2: Our students clearly understand what they did and what it meant after an experiment, but it is not clear that they properly think through the process beforehand.
-To address this, we have rearranged the path which they follow through the courses.
-This allows us to reorder some material and have room to include a more deliberate emphasis on experimental design.
-The chemistry department has a required 1-credit introduction to research course, and while we are not developing such a course, much of the material (adjusted for discipline) can be incorporated into PY 362, Experimental Physics II, if the introduction to LabVIEW is moved to PY 262, Experimental Physics I. Previously, about half of the students in PY 362 would not have had PY 262 first (they were offered in alternating years), and as a result, certain material had to be repeated between the classes.
-These courses will be taught next in the 2008-2009 AY, at which point we can look at the data and re-evaluate the process.
+The chemistry department has a required 1-credit introduction to research course, and while we are not developing such a course, much of the material (adjusted for discipline) has been incorporated into PY 362, Experimental Physics II, as well as the lab portion of PY 253, Modern Physics.
+Due to a medical leave, we did not fully integrate this into PY 362 this year, but we will be focusing on this as a priority in 2009-10.

 Goal 3: Our students are already quite successful at written and oral communication, and we will maintain the emphasis on both in the vast majority of our advanced courses.
+Additionally, we have incorporated a more significant writing component in our introductory lab courses (PY 171 and 172), which will hopefully help students build a stronger foundation earlier in their college careers.